echamudi/markomatic/README.md

 # markomatic

-Generate Markdown files using templates and YAML
+(WIP) Generate Markdown files using templates and YAML